Skip to content

 Technical Gear:

 Performance clothing is light and dries quickly.
-But after exercising outdoors, it would be nice to go to the local supermarket without looking like a refugee from a triathlon.
+But after your dose of outdoor exercise, it would be nice to go to the local supermarket without looking like a refugee from a triathlon.
 Also, I find lycra running tights are not correct attire for Sainsbury’s – a bit too revealing.

 Mix-n-Match: